raboody/Curse-of-Knowledge-m/README.md

 # HypothesisGeneratorTESTER.py: tests to see if hypothesis generators are working as planned

+# GetOutcome.py: given the "rule" that activates the machine & a series of actions, returns whether the machine is "ON" or "OFF" for                       each action

+# GetOutcomeTESTER1.py: Tests the generator with 1 True Hypothesis and 1 action

+# GetOutcomeTESTER2.py: Tests the generator with a hypothesis space & action space of arbitrary size

+# GetoutcomeTESTER3_csv.py: Takes what is basically the output of GetOutcomeTESTER2, but stores it in GetOutcome.csv for easier review.

 # ValueFunction.py - functions to produce the 3 types of action values we spoke about (simple, medium, complex).

 # ActionValueTESTER.py - tests the Action Value Generators